timtebeek/major-migrations-made-easy-slides/slides.md

-Individual recipes are implemented as Java visitors that first match and then modify elements of the abstract syntax tree.
+Individual recipes are implemented as Java visitors that first match and then modify elements of the Lossless Semantic Tree.

 There are plenty of examples available, but note that you only need a dedicated Java visitor